tradiuz/scenequencer/README.md

 ### Helper Macros

-1. Paste the contents of modify-ui.js into a macro called `modify-ui` and the contents of modal-popup.js into a macro called `modal-popup`
+1. Paste the contents of modify-ui.js into a macro called `modify-ui`
-2. Configure the ownership of `modal-popup` and `modify-ui` to be "limited" for all players.
+2. Configure the ownership of `modify-ui` to be "limited" for all players.
-3. Configure both to execute as all users.
+3. Configure to execute as all users.

 ## Usage